agnieszka95/task/README.md

 Task 2 - Dockerize apps:
 1) GO app
-In summary, this code sets up a basic HTTP server that listens on port 80 that serves a simple response for any request to the root URL ("/").
+This code sets up a basic HTTP server that listens on port 80 that serves a simple response for any request to the root URL ("/").
 Before starting the server, it checks if a specific file (file.p12) exists in the current directory.
 If the file exists, it starts the server; otherwise, it prints an error message and terminates the program.

 1. Build the Docker image:
 Run the following command in the directory where Dockerfile and Golang application files (main.go, file.p12) are located: